Gen - Bonds of Love

 “Is this acceptable?” she asks them.

-After a few minutes they answer.
+After a minute they answer.

-We find ourselves in the middle of the city, far from the stadium.
+The world fades again, and we find ourselves in the middle of the city, far from the stadium.

 The green entrance band on my wrist has turned black.